mimkorn/fend/README.md

-# Landing Page Project
+# FrontEnd Development course on Udacity — Project 2 - Landing page (JavaScript)

-This project is to demonstrate learning in the area of pure JavaScript in the Web API domain.
-It employs Mutation Observer API and Intersection Observer API to enrich a sample static landing page with a degree of dynamicity.
+This project demonstrates an understanding of the basics of pure JavaScript in the Web API domain.

-- Styles were amended only to achieve smooth scrolling mentioned in the project's rubric.
+## Employed APIs

+- Mutation Observer API.
+Used to achieve a dynamic generation of navigation based on changing contents of the page.
+- Intersection Observer API.
+Used to style page elements in response to elements coming into the viewport.

+## Delineating Udacity template code from mine

+The only part I wrote in full is the app.js file.
+Most of the other code is provided by Udacity:

+- In the CSS folder, I only added a differentiation of active section in the navigation bar by adding a background color.
+For a demonstration of understanding CSS basics, check out [the first project](https://github.com/mimkorn/Udacity-FrontEnd-PersonalBlog-project).
-- index.html was only modified to append the JavaScript.
+- index.html was only modified to append the JavaScript and the fourth static section.

-- Most of the work of the project is in the app.js file.
+## Further notes

-- I intentionally didn't leave many comments in the code.
+I intentionally didn't leave many comments in the code first.
 I try to adhere to the principle of self-explanatory code.
 When one cannot achieve high-readability in code, a comment is the last resort to shed some light.
+However, the reviewer returned the project because of missing documentation, so I wrote it in full.
+I'll leave it up to you to decide if it was justified, considering code readability.